-Some destinations worth considering include the Serengeti, spots near Kruger National Park, and Tanzania.
+Some destinations worth considering to include on your African safari for kids are Tanzania, Kenya, Uganda, Rwanda and South Africa.
 The more research you can do ahead of time on your destination, the more you’ll be able to avoid any challenges that may come with bringing children on safari.

 Keep Their Favorites in Mind